mindfalls/fairfight-muay-thai/README.md

 7. Instagram purple icon: #962fbf
 8. Twitter blue icon: #1475e4

-All colours were taken from HTML color picker(https://www.w3schools.com/colors/colors_picker.asp) and I tested them several times before settling for the right shade.
+All colours were taken from style css color picker and I tested them several times before settling for the right shade.

 ### Fonts

 Google fonts were used to import the 'Martian Mono and Nunito Sans' font used throughout the website:

 [Mogra](https://fonts.google.com/specimen/Mogra?query=mog&preview.text=mogra&preview.text_type=custom)

 [Lato](https://fonts.google.com/specimen/Lato?query=lato)

-Mogra used for the headers.
+Mogra is used for the headers.
-Lato used for all other text since it makes it easier to read
+Lato is used for all other text since it makes it easier to read

 ### Wireframes